kadena-community/kadena.js/packages/apps/graph/src/devnet/marmalade/README.md

 scripts into the devnet.
 It contains all the necessary scripts and configuration files to facilitate this process.

+To deploy marmalade in devnet, please run the `pnpm deploy:marmalade`

 ## Concepts

 To better understand the deployment of marmalade, here are some key concepts to